Graphics Card Ports Explained - HDMI, DVI, VGA, USB-C VirtualLink

 |Thin Cable as it uses USB-C|

-HDMI functions like the DVI, but also transfers audio signals, making it perfect for electronic devices like TV’s and game consoles.
+HDMI functions like DVI, but also transfers audio signals, making it perfect for electronic devices like TVs and game consoles.

-Display Port is one of the newest ports, and it is an improvement of VGA and DVI with a lot more potential.
-It has great resolutions and refresh rates.
+Display Port is one of the newest ports, and it is an improvement over VGA, DVI and HDMI with a lot more potential.
+It has the ability for very high resolutions and refresh rates.

-USB-C VirtualLink is very new, and it still has a lot of room for improvement but it could be a very good connection as it can transfer video, audio and power all at the same time.
+USB-C VirtualLink is very new, and it still has a lot of room for improvement.
+It could be a very good connection as it can transfer video, audio and power all at the same time.
 USB-C however is now no longer included on the latest Nvidia graphics cards and is now abandoned as it never made any progress in the VR headset market.